shirosaidev/diskover-web/README.md

 $ composer install
 ```

+## Docker hub image

+You can set up diskover and diskover-web in docker, there are a few choices for easily running diskover in docker using pre-built images/compose files.

+linuxserver.io Docker hub image: https://hub.docker.com/r/linuxserver/diskover/

 ## Installation Guide - Using docker compose

 You can use docker-compose to test and run diskover-web.
 In the docker-compose it is also included Elasticsearch and Redis so that it is possible to create a full test environment for diskover.